Ameobea/homepage/src/blog/subdividing-meshes-for-displacement.md

     new_triangles.append(new_tri_1)
 ```

-There's a slight bit of nuance that I omitted regarding things like the winding order of the vertices of new triangles so that they'd be facing the same way as the original one, but it's really nothing too complex.
+There's a bit of detail that I omitted regarding things like the winding order of the vertices of new triangles so that they'd be facing the same way as the original one, but it's really nothing too complex.

 And the best part is that it works!
 I implemented this code, applied it to some simple test meshes, and saw that they looked... exactly the same.
 That's just what should be happening in this case since we're not actually changing the overall shape of the geometry - just splitting it into smaller pieces.